IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: : System architecture

 \subsubsection{Query life cycle: Interplay between hub modules}

-All user queries to \llmsys are directed to the hub, which then only shares them with the relevant app(s).
-Specifically, the hub's operator intercepts the user query and leverages the planner module to select the appropriate (primary) app that will be needed to resolve the query, and secondary apps that might assist the primary app.
-In case the planner returns more than one primary app, the operator prompts the user to decide one of the apps, similar to mobile platforms~\cite{googlepixel,appledefault}.
-The operator then leverages the memory module to access the data that will be needed by the app to resolve the user query.
-The operator then creates the spoke for the selected app (or invokes it if it already exists) and passes it the user query and the data that the app would need, with the user's permission.
+\begin{enumerate}[leftmargin=5mm] \item Hub operator intercepts the user query and leverages the planner module to select the appropriate (primary) app that will be needed to resolve the query, and secondary apps that might assist the primary app. \item In case the planner returns more than one primary app, the operator prompts the user to decide on one of the apps, similar to mobile platforms~\cite{googlepixel,appledefault}. \item The operator then leverages the memory module to access the data required by the app to resolve the user query. \item The operator then creates a spoke for the selected app (or invokes it if it already exists) and passes it the user query and required data, with the user's permission. \end{enumerate}

-In case a spoke needs to collaborate with another spoke to resolve the user query, it calls the hub operator to establish that communication (we describe inter-spoke communication in detail in Section~\ref{subsec:isc-protocol}).
-Before establishing the connection, the operator first obtains the user's consent.
-While obtaining user consent, the hub operator includes its own assessment of whether the app really needs to collaborate with another app, based on whether the app from which the help is requested was also shared as a secondary app by the hub planner.
-Once the spoke resolves the request, the response is sent to the hub operator, which then relays it to the user.

-Note that the hub runs in a separate process with several constraints and its memory and execution space is isolated from the spokes.
-We discuss implementation details of execution isolation in Appendix~\ref{sec:implementation}.
+We continue with the remaining steps in query life cycle, while it is executing in a spoke, next in Section~\ref{subsubsection:query-life-cycle-spoke}.